energietransitie/needforheat-generic-firmware/docs/releasing/secure-boot-firmware.md

 # Secure boot firmware

-This section describes how to sign Twomes firmware to work on an ESP32 with a secure bootloader.
-There is anonther page that describes [how to build and deploy a secure bootloader for Twomes](secure-boot-bootloader.md).
+This section describes how to sign NeedForHeat firmware to work on an ESP32 with a secure bootloader.
+There is anonther page that describes [how to build and deploy a secure bootloader for NeedForHeat](secure-boot-bootloader.md).

 For more information, see the [Espressif secure boot documentation](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/security/secure-boot-v1.html).